-- Regular review of Lending Policy and its conformity to Board Strategy, risk appetite and regulatory guidelines. - Ensuring new lending complies with the Lending Policy and is consistent with Board Strategy as set out in the business plan. - Overseeing the risk control of the lending portfolio. - Oversight of changes to the product range for new lending. - Credit portfolio management review
+- Overseeing the risk control of the lending portfolio - Oversight of changes to the product range for new lending - Credit portfolio management review

 Treasury Committee

 The Treasury Committee meets weekly to discuss operational issues associated with liquidity and balance sheet management and review compliance with policy limits.
 It reviews all liquidity matters, the availability and pricing of savings and mortgage products, effecting changes as appropriate.